 The following is an edited excerpt from The Business of Injection Molding, by Clare Goldsberry.
-The book is the first title in the IMM Book Club Injection Molding Management Series, published in 1998 by IMM and Abby Communications.
-While much of the focus here is on a custom injection molding operation, many of the points about plant layout, machinery and equipment required, and staffing apply to captive molding operations as well.
+The book is the first title in the IMM Book Club Injection Molding Management Series, published by IMM.
+While much of the focus in the book is on a custom injection molding operation, many of the points about plant layout, machinery and equipment required, and staffing apply to captive molding operations as well.

 Two decades ago, a $30 million custom molding company was considered a top business.
 Today, as a result of mergers, acquisitions, and growth that has outpaced the national average, a company that size is considered small.
 So although an individual can set up a small injection molding operation for less than $1 million, unless the company has a special capability to offer or establishes a sound financial relationship with one or two customers, chances for success are slight.

 In addition, entering custom injection molding with two or three presses and minimal capabilities means entering a highly competitive market already crowded at the low end with several thousand molders.
 Because many of these molders, with sales less than $1 million annually, offer little in the way of secondary services, they compete on the basis of price.
 This results in thin margins and a low survival rate.